Care4Rare: Genetic causes of rare diseases

-We are developing ForCasT: an open-source pipeline to design CRISPR mutagenesis experiments.
-This work enables researchers to use a variety of RNA-guided endonucleases to design CRISPR guides in their model organism of choice, evaluate the potential off-targets of those guides, and then design primers to ensure that the knockout was successful.
+We are developing ForCasT, an open-source pipeline to design CRISPR mutagenesis experiments.
+This work enables researchers to use a variety of RNA-guided endonucleases to design CRISPR guides in their model organism of choice, evaluate the potential off-targets of those guides and design primers to ensure that the knockout was successful.
 This pipeline is currently in use at the Centre for Phenogenomics (TCP) and Baylor College of Medicine.

 Epigenetic disease signatures